Learn - Shopping Lists

 Assigning and claiming items

 On a shared budget you can split the shopping up.
-Each row has an Assign action.
-Tap it to open a sheet titled “Who’s getting [item]?”, then choose Me to claim it, pick a household member to hand it to them, or choose Unassign to clear it.
-Anyone with edit access can assign any item to any member; the choice takes effect as soon as you tap, with no extra step.
-The row then shows who the item is for.
+Each row carries an Assign control.
+Tap it to open a sheet titled “Who’s getting Whole milk?”, then choose Me to claim the item, pick a household member to hand it to them, or choose Unassign to clear it.
+The choice takes effect the moment you tap, with no save step.
+The row then reads For you, or For and the person’s name.

 Publishing a list